Skip to content

 )

-The phases for the QFT-based quantum adder are generated using the builtin-function qft_const_adder_phase, which implements the following logic:
+The phases for the QFT-based quantum adder are generated using the built-in qft_const_adder_phase function, which implements this logic:

 def qft_const_adder_phase(bit_index: int, value: int, reg_len: int) -> int: